1. Why command line?

 'trend_timeleft' : (12, 6)},

-), some with integers (24
+), others using integers (24

-keywords ('onlow'
+), some using keywords ('onlow'

-), some with boolean values (True
+), others using Boolean values (True

 ).

 5.2.
-Which file is correct?
+Which configuration file is currently being used?

-you can find all files (-type f
+Called with the following parameters, you will find all files (-type f

 ):

-OMD[mysite]:~$ find etc/ -mmin -1 -type f
+OMD[mysite]:~$ find ~/etc/ -mmin -1 -type f

 directory.